2 April 2008

 • salt to taste

-1. Heat oil over medium heat in saucepan.
+1. Heat about half a tablespoon of olive oil over medium heat in saucepan.

-4. Add wine and let cook off.
-Also put water on to boil and prepare pasta in the meantime.
+4. Optional: Add wine and let cook off.

-5. Add tomatoes and salt to your taste.
-If sauce is too thick, add some water; we often add up to 1/3 cup depending on the tomatoes.
-Let cook for another 10-15 minutes or until the tomatoes are done to your satisfaction.
+5. Turn the heat down to low and add tomatoes (put through a grinder or chopped to your liking), about a 1/4 cup of water to clean out the can, and salt to your taste.
+If sauce is still too thick, add some water; we often add up to 1/3 cup depending on the tomatoes.
+Cover and let simmer for another 10-15 minutes or until the tomatoes are done to your satisfaction (including proper thickness of sauce).
+If the sauce is too thin, let it cook for a bit without the lid on.

-6. When pasta is cooked, drain and toss well with sauce.
+6. Prepare pasta and toss well with sauce.
 You could add some grated cheese, but I think this is delicious without.

 Buon appetito!